 The lush green landscape with gushing waterfalls, pools amid native flora and fauna was perfect for soaking in the natural beauty.
 A couple of our group members even decided to jump from rope swings in the pools à la Tarzan.
 We then had a picnic lunch as we saw some jungle cocks roaming around freely.
 They flourish on the island as any predators do not threaten them.
 There are no snakes in Hawaii either.
 After all that, it was time for us to hike back to the riverfront from where a speed boat took us to our starting point.

-The Kilohana Plantation Estate tour was what we did the following day.
+We did this tour the following day.
 This estate that once belonged to a sugar baron houses a 16,000-square-foot Tudor Mansion, a railway that provides a window to what life was in the 1900s.
-We boarded the stylish mahogany passenger cars of the railway that took us on a 40-minute train ride through the sprawling plantation that boasts of a variety of orchards with tropical fruits, vegetable gardens, and other exotic flora.
-The train briefly halted, and we disembarked at the enclosure for feral pigs to feed them could be them some flatbread.
+We boarded the stylish mahogany passenger cars of the railway.
+It took us on a 40-minute train ride through the sprawling plantation that boasts of a variety of orchards with tropical fruits, vegetable gardens, and other exotic flora.
+The train briefly halted, and we disembarked at the enclosure for feral pigs to feed them some flatbread.